devenbhooshan/zsh-git-best-practices/README.md

-## git-best-practises
+## zsh-git-best-practises

-A oh-my-gosh plugin to encourage best git practises.
-Currently it encourages you to commit frequently by showing a message on the command prompt
+A zsh prompt to encourage best practises of git.
+Currently it encourages you to commit frequently by showing a message on the command prompt when it sees any uncommited changes

 ### setup
 - clone this repo under `path/to/custom/plugins`